Rhipsalis mesembryanthemoides

 Rhipsalis mesembryanthemoides is a cactus in the genus Rhipsalis of the family Cactaceae.
 The first description was in 1821 by Adrian Hardy Haworth.
 The shoots are reminiscent of the plants of the genus Mesembryanthemum, hence the epithet mesembryanthemoides.

 Description

 Rhipsalis mesembryanthemoides is an epiphytic plant with strong stems covered by tiny branchlets.
 Initially this plant grows erect; later it is pendent.
 The main branches are elongated, cylindrical and woody, 10 to 20 inches long and 1 to 2 millimeters in diameter.
 The white flowers appear at areoles of the branchlets.
 They are 8 millimeters long and reach a diameter of 15 millimeters.
 The short-oblong fruits are white, about 5 millimeters long.

 Distribution

-This species is widespread in the Brazilian state of Rio de Janeiro, on both sides of the Baja de Guanabara, at an altitude below 600 m above sea level..
+This species is widespread in the Brazilian state of Rio de Janeiro, on both sides of the Baía da Guanabara, at an altitude below 600 m above sea level..